Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.24
+- Enhanced the aura output code to improve the addon performance in raids with 25 players and/or aoe scenarios with a lot of events/mobs
+- Fixed an issue with item use events in auras
+- Updated map data: a lot of fixes for borean tundra, more ashenvale routes, more darkshore routes, Mayor Quimby in DK starting area fixed, inscription trainer darnasus linked, minor corrections Darkshore
+- Removed an overlooked debug chat output for sending mail
+- Added more item price values (1k-10k gold in steps of 100 gold) to the auction house sell menu

 ## Changes in Sku r31.23
 - New menu option Navigation > Waypoints > Set Quick Waypoint to coordinates.
 To set quick waypoints to x and y coordinates.
 Coordinates are always for your current zone!
 It is not possible to set waypoints to coordinates in other zones.
 - Added the value Your pet to Source (L), Target (L), and Target of yor target (L)